 MSc PhD AFHEA

-- Teaching Fellow, MSc in Precision Cancer Medicine
+- Teaching Fellow and Director of Studies, MSc in Precision Cancer Medicine

-My role as a Teaching Fellow involves providing academic guidance and support to the students.
-This is done through multiple means such as delivery of lectures and tutorials in specialist subject matter, assessment of formative assignments, reviewing and updating course materials and design, delivery of talks on generic skills such as essay writing and academic presentations and also monitoring overall student performance and progression.
+I provide academic guidance and support through multiple means such as delivery of lectures and tutorials in specialist subject matter, assessment of formative assignments, reviewing and updating course materials and design, delivery of talks on generic skills such as essay writing and academic presentations and also monitoring overall student performance.

 I did my MSc in Cancer Sciences at the University of Glasgow which led me to pursue a PhD in Cancer Medicine at the University of Aberdeen.